Chicago - Special Exhibits

 Presented by the International Quilt Association

-See winners and finalists from this annual judged show of the International Quilt Association.
-Last year, more than $96,000 in cash, non-purchase prizes were awarded in 20+ categories.
-This is where artists from around the world send their best work to compete.
+See winners and finalists from the 2017 annual judged show of members of the International Quilt Association.
+More than $96,000 in cash, non-purchase prizes were awarded in 20+ categories.
+This is where artists from around the world send in their best work to compete.

 Sponsored by Innova